Red-Rapious/red-rapious.github.io/_tutorials/digits-recognition-part-2.md

     - rust
 ---

 Welcome back to this series about digits recognition!
 Today, we will leave the abstract world of neural network and linear algebra, and start loading some actual images of actual digits.
-We'll also feed the to our network, and see if an untrained network performs well - spoiler alert: it doesn't.
+We'll also feed the image set to our network, and see if an untrained network performs well - *spoiler alert: it doesn't*.

 ## Loading data
 ### The MNIST dataset

-### Using an external `crate`
+### Using the `mnist` crate

 ### The three sets